 Clean this regularly.
 If you allow the area to grow, it becomes harder to remove and could damage the soleplate.
 The build-up also reduces the smooth glide of the iron and causes snagging of more delicate fabrics.

 A quality stainless steel soleplate is easy to clean and will not chip or crack over time as is the case with some coated products.
-For a quality investment with all the bells and whistles, as well as superior steam output, I recommend my personal favorite, the Rowenta Steamforce DW9280.
-Check out

 How to Avoid Damaging Your Clothes When Ironing